One of the most common questions that I get asked from those thinking about moving to London is “How hard is it to find a job?”.

 Mind the Dress Code

 My general rule is that I always dress for the job that I want, no matter who the interview is with.
 The interview process is as much for you to assess if the role is right for you, as it is for the employer.
-In saying that, not everyone is as lax as me on this, so here’s a few basic dress code rules for London job interviews.
+In saying that, when you need a job – you need a job, so be mindful to dress appropriately if you want to make a good first impression.
+Here are a few basic dress code rules for London job interviews.

-The majority of Corporate and Blue Chip companies will expect a suit, for some a smart/professional approach with a suit but no tie will do.
-Media and Entertainment can be smart/casual so smart trousers or jeans, a shirt and casual shoes.
-Each business has its own expectations and your recruiter will advise you on each individual interview but it’s always best not to make assumptions and be too smart than not smart enough.
+The majority of corporate and Blue Chip companies will expect a smart/professional approach such as a suit or similar.
+Media and Entertainment can be more casual so opt for trousers or jeans, a nice top and shoes (chelsea ankle boots are always a safe bet).
+Each company has its own expectations and your recruiter will advise you on each individual interview but it’s always best not to make assumptions and be too smart versus not smart enough.

 - Arrive to the office 5-10 minutes early and plan your journey ahead of time to ensure you have at least 20 minutes to spare – CityMapper App or http://www.tfl.gov.uk/ are both good for planning your journey

 - Engage in a little small talk before the interview – chat about the weather, the offices, the location.
 Always stay positive and avoid whinging, first impressions can be crucial

 - Work your biggest achievements into conversations even if the interviewer doesn’t directly ask.
 Drop in some career highlights and be ready to impress!